blagodarin/blagodarin/README.md

 [Blocks](https://github.com/blagodarin/blocks) is a simple 2D game.
 You can download the latest Windows build from the project page.
 And yes, the entire game with music, graphics and additional data is just a single 1.5 MiB binary without any extra dependencies (not demoscene-size, but I didn't really tried).
-Or, if you're not into downloading and running random binaries from the internet, you can build the game from source.
+Or, if you're not into downloading and running random binaries from the Internet, you can build the game from source.
 With recent Visual Studio and CMake it's literally one click away — the build system will take care of everything from downloading dependencies to packing data into the final binary.